zone-eu/zone-mta/README.md

 It should be possible to administer queues using an easy to use web interface.

+**Update** There is a web interface that is not open yet as it is still experimental, here's a [preview](https://cloudup.com/cVPSfcwTtrG)

 ### 3\.
 Replace LevelDB with RocksDB

 RocksDB has much better performance both for reading and writing but it's more difficult to set up

+**Update** For now the db of choice is going to be the basho fork of LevelDB, not RocksDB as it is easier to get up and running and it also fixes major issues with LevelDB (mainly about being unresponsive because of compactions).

 ## Notes